twopiharris/simpleGE/README.md

 * **HIDE** - The sprite's visibility is set to False
 * **CONTINUE** - The sprite continues to move off-screen

+### Screen Boundaries
+The sprite 'knows' how large the screen is.
+These properties are useful if you want to write your own boundary-checking routine or want to place the sprite in a random place on the screen.
+* **screenWidth** - the width of the screen.
+* **screenHeight** - the height of the screen.

 ### Appearance Methods
 These methods are used to configure the appearance of the sprite object